knhu/LoginRegistration/README.md

-This is a simple terminal-based login and registration system that enables users to open an account and automatically saves their login information (username and password) to a text file.
+This is a simple terminal-based login and registration system built using C++ that enables users to open an account and automatically saves their login information (username and password) to a text file.